rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 The simplest way to handle errors is to catch any exceptions raised at the top level, log them and return a default response.
 The try..catch in `__init__.py:callSimpleLLM()` is not the best way to handle errors, but it will do for a first step (see code marked `# [Step 1.4a]`).

+The next step is to add a more specific error handler for each type of error.

+Configuration errors should occur when configuring the LLM as the configuration values are tested for validity -- in `simple_llm.py:SimpleLLM()`.
+This is not the case for `langchain` models like `OllamaLLM`, because the model object creation does not validate configuration values.
+The model object initialization serves only to capture configuration values.
+Therefore, error handling at this stage becomes a matter of ensuring that the configuration values are valid **prior to** initializing the model object.

+- **base_url** is the server URL for the LLM.
+Validating this is a matter of ensuring that it is a valid URL, and that the LLM is active and responding at this URL.
+- **model_name** is the name of the model to use.
+To validate this, we need to ensure the model is available at the `base_url`.

+See code marked `# [Step 1.4b]`.

+Network and Query errors occur when querying the LLM -- in `simple_llm.py:SimpleLLM.query()`.

+Response errors occur when reading the response from the LLM -- in `__init__.py:callSimpleLLM()`.
+This is especially important when using streaming responses.

 # Version 2 -- Simple RAG